 Voice of The Valley is an independent publication and is not on sale from Charlton Athletic.
 However, if you are not able to buy the current issue from our sellers on a matchday - or don't want to wait - you can order online and we'll normally dispatch your copy on the next working day by first-class post.
 You can also order back issues as listed below.

-Our online order are handled via Paypal, but if you don't have an account with them don't worry.
+Our online orders are handled via Paypal, but if you don't have an account with them don't worry.
 You can still pay via the debit or credit card shown.

-We do not currently have a PO Box address, but we're happy to enter into correspondence by email and make arrangements to receive cheques by post.
-Inevitably, however, this will slow your order down.
+We do not currently have a PO Box address, but we're happy to enter into correspondence by email and make arrangements to receive cheques by post or by BACS transfer.

 Due to the way Paypal calculates postage, you will be overcharged by the system if you try to buy more than one copy at a time from outside the UK.
 If you wish to make such a purchase, please email us and we will work out a way to do it at the correct rate.